wlsf82/cv/README.md

 #### QA at [ADP](https://www.adp.com) (April 2011 – May 2014)
 At APD I worked in two different projects (both as QA analyst), but in the first one I developed automated tests in Java (using Selenium), and in the second one I developed automated tests in VBScript (using QTP).
 Also, here I had my first contact with agile methodologies, such as Scrum, and I was the leader of an internal project called Tech Talks.
-I used to work remote occasionally and being productive working that way.
+I worked remote occasionally and I was more productive working this way.

 _Stack:_ Java, VBScript and SQL.